 “Government should not be involved in any choice any woman makes for herself and her family.”

 The US and Ohio have fallen in world rankings in education, to the detriment of our nation’s future.
-We must reform our educational systems to emphasize the importance of math and science (which led us to victory in the Cold War), and we should consider, as a nation, making two-year college programs a free extension of high school education for those who want it.
-For students who choose not to attend college, we should ensure access to vocational schools so that they can enter the workforce with the skills they need to guarantee a well-paying job with a future.
+We must reform our educational systems to emphasize the importance of math and science (which led us to victory in the Cold War).
+We should also make public schools and universities tuition-free so that we don’t ask our next generation to begin their lives saddled with inescapable debt.
+For students who choose not to attend college, we should ensure free access to vocational schools so that they can enter the workforce with the skills they need to guarantee a well-paying job with a future.

 Lastly, I am opposed to for-profit charter schools siphoning taxpayer dollars, weakening the public school system.
 We need to support strong public schools to ensure all students have an equal chance at a quality education.